gofynd/fdk-client-javascript/DOCUMENTATION.md

 ```

-Get all the details of a items added to cart  by uid.
-If successful, returns a Cart resource in the response body specified in GetCartV1Serializer

 | Argument  |  Type  | About |
 | --------- | ----  | --- |
 | uid | integer | unique identification number of cart affiliate |